Imagine walking through ancient streets in Spain with candlelight and slow drums echoing around you.

 From Palm Sunday to Easter

-The week starts with Palm Sunday commemorates Jesus’s entry into Jerusalem.
+The week starts with Palm Sunday, which commemorates Jesus’s entry into Jerusalem.
 People carry palm branches, and the air feels full of anticipation.
 Each day after that tells a part of the story, building up to Easter morning, when the joy returns.
 It’s not just a timeline — it’s a powerful journey you’ll feel day by day.

 What Each Day Means

 On Holy Thursday, the focus is on the Last Supper.
-The next day, Good Friday, marks Christ’s death — one of the most emotional nights of the week.
+The next day, Good Friday, marks Christ’s death, one of the most emotional nights of the week.
 By the time Easter Sunday arrives, it’s all about hope and Christ’s resurrection.
 The shift in mood is something you’ll never forget.

 What You’ll See in the Streets

 As you move through town, you’ll see huge heavy floats carried by teams of costaleros.
 Some processions are silent, others filled with music.
-The nazarenos, wearing robes and pointed hats, walk slowly in reflection.
+The Nazarenos, wearing robes and pointed hats, walk slowly in reflection.
 They often carry candles, creating a glow that makes everything feel even more intense.

 The Brotherhoods Behind It All